 To understand how Contemporary Dance came into being one must take a glimpse at the history of dance in general.
 There was Modern Dance from 1920s to the 1960s, then came Post Modern Dance.
 This was followed by Contemporary Dance in the 1970s.
-American Modern Dance was greatly influenced by the German expressionist dancers Mary Wigman (1886-1973) and Hanya Holm (1893-1992).
+American Modern Dance was greatly influenced by the German expressionist dancers like Mary Wigman (1886-1973) and Hanya Holm (1893-1992).

 In the forefront of the American modern dance movement were Isadora Duncan (1877-1927) and Ruth St Denis (1879-1968).
-They opened the door for dancers and choreographers like Doris Humphrey (1895-1928) and Martha Graham (1884-1991).
+Consequently, they opened the door for dancers and choreographers like Doris Humphrey (1895-1928) and Martha Graham (1884-1991).
 Both choreographers turned their backs on what they considered to be the rigid confinement of classical ballet.
 In other words, they sort to develop movement and technique based upon human emotion.

 Focus on body and creativity

 The experimentation of new dance movement developed into new dance techniques.
 These included Graham, Limón, Cunningham, Nikolais and Horton.
 The desire to get away from the confines of ballet and find different approaches to dance movement is evident in the use of the body in modern dance.
 More emphasis was placed upon flexibility in the upper body and in addition an earthy connection was developed between the dancer’s entire body and the use of the floor.

 The further development of dance occurred when modern dance techniques became as codified as Classical Ballet.
 Post Modern Dance challenged every aspect of dance, its essence, its construction, how it was viewed and understood.
 It began to make new demands on the dancers body and ultimately on how the body was trained.
 In the 1960s new ideas began to flourish, for example, all movers were dancers and improvisation and contact improvisation were no longer class room exercises.
 They became creative processes resulting in live performances.

 The consequence: Contemporary Dance